 Which Bitcoin halving is this?

-The Bitcoin halving in May 2020 will be the third halving the currency undergoes.
-The first halving happened in November 2012, and the second one happened in July 2016.
-Both where the precedent for a significant wave of Bitcoin adoption.
+The Bitcoin halving in May 2020 will be the third reward halving that the currency undergoes.
+Since the BTC halving happens every four years, the first one happened in November 2012, and the second one happened in July 2016.

 What will Bitcoin’s inflation be after the halving?